grz0zrg/fas/README.md

 There is a simple "sync" mechanism which compute time between frames and accumulate it, skipping any frames below computed *note time* (computed from FPS parameter), this is a good enough solution but may have some small latency edge cases due to network latency.

 A free list data structure is used for efficient notes data reuse; the program use a pre-allocated pool of notes buffer.
-This is actually the most memory hungry part because all is pre-allocated and the allocation size depend on slice height times FAS_MAX_INSTRUMENT parameter times note structure times frames queue size parameter... could probably be optimized by reducing note structure size as there is alot of pre-defined stuff made for convenience and readability.
+This is actually the most memory hungry part because all is pre-allocated and the allocation size depend on slice height times `fas_max_instruments` parameter times note structure times frames queue size parameter... could probably be optimized by reducing note structure size as there is alot of pre-defined stuff made for convenience and readability.

 The audio thread make the decision to consume notes data at audio sample level based on a computed *note time* which is defined by the FPS parameter configurable from synth. settings, once a note is consumed it is pushed back to the notes pool.